digital-dawn/avem/privacy-policy.md

 the time and date of your use of the Service, and other statistics.

 ## Cookies
-Cookies are files with small amount of data that is commonly used an anonymous unique identifier.
-These are sent to your browser from the website that you visit and are stored on your device internal memory.
+Cookies are files with small amounts of data that are commonly used as an anonymous unique identifier.
+These are sent to your browser from the website you visit and are stored on your device's internal memory.

-This Service does not use these “cookies” explicitly.
-However, the app may use third party code and libraries that use “cookies” to collection information and to improve their services.
+This Service and third party code & libraries may use “cookies” to collect information to improve their services.
 You have the option to either accept or refuse these cookies and know when a cookie is being sent to your device.
 If you choose to refuse our cookies, you may not be able to use some portions of this Service.

 ## Service Providers
 We may employ third-party companies and individuals due to the following reasons: